haestflod/glsl-babylonshader/README.md

 * Install the .NET Core SDK
 * Might have to reboot to get access to "dotnet" for your cmd.
 * Run "dotnet --info" to check the current version.
 For example "1.0.0-preview3-003223" is what we're after.
-* Change global.json sdk.version property if it doesn't compile
+* Change the json property **sdk.version** in global.json to the "1.0.0-preview..." value if it doesn't compile

+ ### Publishing Visual studio
+ * goto **glsl-babylon/bin/release** folder
+ * You can remove **file glsl-babylon.runtimeconfig.dev**
+ * Open cmd and run "dotnet glsl-babylon.dll"

+ ### Publishing with dotnet cli
+ * Go to src/glsl-babylon with your console app.
+ * Run command "dotnet publish"
+ * Goto folder from bin/debug/publish
+ * Run command "dotnet glsl-babylon.dll"